pikulbrita/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus your attention on one task at a time and give it your full attention.
 Set realistic deadlines for yourself and try to stay ahead of schedule.
 If you find yourself getting overwhelmed, don't be afraid to ask for help or delegate tasks to others.

+# 2024-03-03
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded upon as needed.
+To achieve this, follow these best practices:

+1. Use clear variable, function, method, class, module, etc. names that accurately represent their purpose and functionality.
+2. Organize your code into logical, modular blocks that follow a consistent structure and naming convention.
+For example, you can use the "Functional Decomposition" technique to break down complex problems into smaller, manageable sub-problems.
+3. Write concise and concise code by avoiding repetitive lines of code and using short, meaningful expressions.
+You can also use code templates and functions to reduce duplication.
+4. Comment your codes to provide additional context and explanation for the code' s functionality, logic, or implementation.
+Make sure your comments are concise but informative, following the SPC (Specific, Precise, Concise) principle.
+5. Refactor your existing code regularly to improve its structure, remove unnecessary code, simplify complex logic and improve code quality.
+6. Follow coding standards and conventions to ensure code consistency and uniformity.
+It also helps to write code with a specific audience in mind, such as other team members or future maintainers.
+7. Learn and use version control systems (VCS) like Git to manage your source code.
+VCS allows you to track changes, collaborate with others, undo mistakes, merge code from different branches, among other features.
+8. Continuously learn and stay up- to-date with new programming languages, libraries, tools, techniques, best-practices, security vulnerabilities, performance optimizations, debugging techniques and other related topics.
+By keeping yourself informed and up to date, it will help you write better code faster.